lapnd/httdes.github.io/tee-hw.md

 The TEE-HW has demos on VC707, DE4, and TR4 FPGA boards.

-The core processors can be configured to use [Rocket](https://github.com/chipsalliance/rocket-chip) cores with RV64 or RV32, or a hybrid system of Rocket & [BOOM](https://github.com/riscv-boom/riscv-boom) cores.
+The core processors can be configured to use [Rocket](https://github.com/chipsalliance/rocket-chip) cores, [BOOM](https://github.com/riscv-boom/riscv-boom) cores, or a hybrid system of them.

 # I. Hardware: Make & Build FPGA